ericfields/slack-coup/README.md

 ### Development server

-Run `foreman start` to start the bot.
-You can also set the Slack API token upon starting the server by running `SLACK_API_TOKEN=<your-token-here> foreman start`.
+Run `puma config.ru` to start the bot using the bundled Puma server.
+You can also set the Slack API token upon starting the server by running `SLACK_API_TOKEN=<your-token-here> puma config.ru`.

 ## Commands